bratislava/bratiska-cli/README.md

 To be able to work with this utility, you need to have a few things configured.
 Different commands require different accesses.
 How to install required tools and how to configure them is described bellow this list.
+This utility runs only on `linux` based operating systems.

 ### `tag` command